Get the best things to do in NJ sent right to your inbox with our Weekend Buzz newsletter.

 Stay in a Cabin in the Pine Barrens

-Bass River State Forest (Bass River Twp.)
+Bass River State Forest (Bass River Township)

 For just $75 per night, you get a cozy 1930s-era cabin on the shore of Lake Absegami deep in the Pine Barrens, complete with a fireplace, full kitchen, bathroom, and sleeping for six.
 Mosquito haters will love the screened-in porch.
-Not exactly roughing it.
-And that’s perfectly OK with us. —VF
+Not exactly roughing it—and that’s perfectly OK with us. —VF

 Hike the Batona Trail